mistysamia/Smart-Waiter/README.md

 •	The kitchen manager will keep the foods in its particular shelf and locked its door.
 </p>
 <p>
 •	He will set the table information.
-The information’s are like- table no, table position, customer bill etc. It is noted that there is a particular passcode for any individual table.
+The information’s are like- table no, table position, customer bill etc. It is noted that there is a particular pin-code for any individual table.
 </p>
 <p>
 •	The trolley will start its journey towards the particular table based on the given information.